-The Nurse Family Partnership (NFP) is a home visitation training for first time moms who are eligible for Medicaid/WIC from pregnancy until the child's second birthday.
+The Nurse Family Partnership (NFP) is a home visitation training for eligible first time moms from pregnancy until the child's second birthday.
 Without a variance from the National Service Office (NSO), the mom should enter the program no later than the 28th week of pregnancy.
-The BSN nurse provides scheduled visits throughout the pregnancy and until the child turns two.
+The BSN-prepared nurse provides scheduled visits throughout the pregnancy and until the child turns two.
 The goal of NFP is to have healthy moms having healthy babies.
-In 2023, the Corporation spent \$233,333 and provided services to 60 active clients.
+Phoebe's Nurse Family Partnership program has proven to be effective in improving compliance with prenatal, postpartum and infant/child medical care, and has also shown fewer preterm deliveries than counterparts not in the program.
+In 2024, the Corporation spent \$79,474 and provided services to 86 active clients.